CSCfi/csc-user-guide/docs/support/faq/local_scratch_for_data_processing.md

 ```text
 sinteractive -i
 ```
-One of the useful features of interactive batch jobs is the *fast local scratch area*.
+One of the useful features of interactive batch jobs is the **fast local scratch area ($LOCAL_SCRATCH)**.
 The “normal” Lustre based project specific directories, *scratch* and *projappl*, can store large amounts of data and make it accessible to all the nodes of Puhti.
 However these directories are not good for managing a large number of files.

 Generally you should avoid work flows that require creating thousands of small files.
 If you anyhow need to work with a huge number of files, you should consider using the NVME based local temporary scratch directories, either through normal or interactive batch jobs.